 This IRA Disclosure Statement is an explanation of the rules which govern your regular or traditional IRA because that is the type of IRA which you have established.
-A SEP-IRA is a traditional IRA to which larger contributions are authorized.
+A SEP-IRA is a traditional IRA to which a SEP-IRA contribution is authorized.